maximilian128/project_creation_automation/README.md

 ## Installation for Mac OS

 * For the create functionality, you need to have miniconda installed.
 See [minconda installation](https://docs.conda.io/en/latest/miniconda.html).
-* If you have Google Chrome installed, you need to install Chromedriver for the delete functionality to work.
-Install with [Homebrew](https://formulae.brew.sh/cask/chromedriver) or [manually](https://sites.google.com/chromium.org/driver/downloads).
-* Maybe Mac OS won't allow Chromedriver to operate.
-To give permission, open settings, navigate to "Security and Privacy" and click on the "alllow" button in the bottom half of the page.
-* The buttom will be displayed after the first try to use the delete functionality.
-* Both functionalities work independently, e.g. you do not need to install Chromedriver if you are using the create functionality only.

 ### 1) Add code command for opening VS Code in Terminal